 If you are NOT hitting the ball in the red zone, your likelihood of hitting a home run goes down to just about zero unless your swing speed is 90pmh+.
 When you have swing speed like that, your name is most likely Hercules or Behemoth and you probably aren’t reading an article like this.
 These are also the guys telling you to swing with an uppercut, because they can do it and get away with it.
 For most of us, we’ve got to focus our eyes on the red zone of the ball to hit it at that 20-40° launch angle.

-This is also a bit dependent on the type of bat you’re using, ASA or USSSA.
-ASA bats do not allow for the ball to come off the bat any faster than 98mph, whereas USSSA bats allow for a high BPF (bat performance factor) where the ball can come off quite a bit faster.
-Not to mention, if you’re using a crappy bat, the ball isn’t gonna go anywhere regardless of how perfect your swing is.
-I recommend checking out our article on the best slow pitch softball bats to get yourself something you can work with.
+This is also a bit dependent on the type of bat you’re using, USA (ASA) or USSSA.
+USA bats do not allow for the ball to come off the bat any faster than 98mph, whereas USSSA bats allow for a high BPF (bat performance factor) where the ball can come off quite a bit faster.
+Not to mention, again, if you’re using a crappy bat, the ball isn’t gonna go anywhere regardless of how perfect your swing is.
+If you haven’t yet, go check out our article on the best slow pitch softball bats to get yourself something you can work with.

 Okay, now that we’ve established the launch angle methodology, let’s go ahead and get into the step by step approach to hitting a home run in slow pitch softball.